What are Mood Disorders?

 - Functional Medicine provides a protocol that works to rebalance the brain’s function through nutrition, working to address things like food sensitivities, sugar overloading, and toxins in the diet.

-- Neurofeedback helps alleviate symptoms through retraining the central nervous system to reorganize brain signals and regulate brainwave frequencies.
+- Neurofeedback helps alleviate symptoms by retraining the central nervous system to reorganize brain signals and regulate brainwave frequencies.